 even though they asked us to go away

-website you poor misguided soul.
+website you poor misguided soul!

-to great lengths (+/-2 meters) to present much of the same vegetation found dozens of millions of years ago - much to the chagrin of the U.S. EPA.
+(+/-2 centimeters) to raise the same vegetation found dozens of millions of years ago -- much to the chagrin of the U.S. EPA.

 We've been in court over most of this stuff for decades.

-In the meantime, we've allowed you the opportunity to see Cretaceous Period flora and fauna in outdoor Habitats as they originally and naturally
+We'll give you the opportunity to see Cretaceous Period flora and fauna in outdoor Habitats (HABs) as they originally, naturally

 appeared 65+ MA (Million Years Ago), or BA as we call it (Before Asteroid).
 This also gives you an excellent chance

 See?
 It just keeps getting better and better, doesn't it?

-Take a moment or three and see what's in store for you and your family when you resign yourself into visiting CRETACEOUSLAND! as a last ditch vacation idea, which it usually is.
+Take a moment or three to see what's in store for you and your family next summer when you resign yourself into visiting CRETACEOUSLAND! as a last ditch vacation idea, which it usually is.

 Educational?
 Nope.
 Fun?
 Nah.
 Good value for the money?
 No way.